dans-mad/eslint-intro/README.md

  In the `eslint-intro` directory that you just checked out, run the following commands:
  * To set up eslint-intro as a node project, run: `npm init -y`
- * To install ESLint and its dependencies, run: `npm i -D eslint eslint-config-standard eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard`
+ * To install ESLint and its dependencies, run: `npm import --save-dev eslint eslint-config-standard eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard`
  * To create a basic configuration for linting, create a file called `.eslintrc.js` (don't forget the dot at the start!)
  * Inside that file, add: `module.exports = { "extends": "standard" };`
  * In VSCode, click on the _Extensions_ icon on the left (or hit `Ctrl+Shift+X`), search for _ESLint_, and install the ESLint plugin (it should be the first one in the list of results)